massimofasciano/mafl-rust/README.md

 There are many much better scripting languages for Rust.
 Some of them are very solid production-level projects.
 Use those instead unless you want to play with something a bit weird and different.
 I recommend ``Lua`` if you want something that is used outside of the Rust world or ``Rhai`` and ``Rune`` if you want a better Rust integration.
 They have different objectives but they are all much much better than my language.

-Note that the current implementation of MAFL is really small: on X86_64, the release binary is less than 3MB stripped with uncompressed standard library embedded and garbage collector enabled.
+Note that the current implementation of MAFL is really small: on X86_64, the release binary is around 3MB stripped with uncompressed standard library embedded and garbage collector enabled.
 It might be useful in a non-production project if something very small is needed, although I'm pretty sure you can make ``Rhai`` very small too by disabling a lot of features.

 ## Pest and Nom